mraheem25/threat-composer-ecs/README.md

 ## CI/CD Workflows (GitHub Actions)

 All workflows run from this repo using GitHub Actions and authenticate to AWS using GitHub OIDC.
-Terraform workflows run from the `infra/` directory and require manual confirmation.

 ### Push to ECR workflow:
 - Trigger: push to `main` when `app/` or `Dockerfile` changes or manual run with confirmation.
-- Action: build Docker image and push to ECR.
+- Action: Build Docker image and push to ECR.
 - Tags: latest and the github SHA.

 ![Build and Push to ECR](images/build-push-ecr.png)